ssmingz/VarDT/README.md

 ## Usage

-You can run VARDT through the docker image [Docker link](https://hub.docker.com/repository/docker/anonymous0901/vardt) directly.
+You can run VARDT through the [docker image](https://hub.docker.com/repository/docker/anonymous0901/vardt) directly.
 All environments needed have been set up in the docker.
 Here is an example.
 Results are generated to `/home/results/`.

 ```shell
 $> bash